Heavy Traffic Diffusion Limit for a Closed Queueing Network with Single-Server and Infinite-Server Stations: Introduction

 As mentioned earlier, the presence of multiple infinite-server stations does not permit a one-dimensional state space collapse, implying that the limiting diffusion control problem remains high-dimensional.
-However, recent advancements in computing power have renewed interest in studying high-dimensional diffusion control problems using approximate dynamic programming and neural network-based methods; see, e.g., \citet{Ata_Kasikaralar_2025} for an application to a telephone call center.
-One expects the dynamic control problem associated with the system here to involve drift and singular control of (reflecting) Brownian motion in the heavy traffic limit.
-Such problems have been sucessfully addressed in dimensions up to 100 or more in recent work by \citet{Ata_Harrison_Si_2024, Ata_Harrison_Si_2025}, \citet{Ata_Xu_2025}, and \citet{Ata_Zhou_2025}.
+However, recent advancements in computing power have renewed interest in studying high-dimensional diffusion control problems using approximate dynamic programming and neural network-based methods.
+One expects the dynamic control problem associated with the system here to involve drift and singular control of (reflecting) Brownian motion in the heavy-traffic limit.
+Such problems have been successfully addressed in dimensions up to 100 or more in recent work by \citet{Ata_Harrison_Si_2024, Ata_Harrison_Si_2025}, and \citet{Ata_Xu_2025}.
 While those papers consider different applications, we expect their computational methods to be applicable to ride-hailing applications as well.
 Although the study of dynamic control of ride-hailing systems in high dimensions is left for future work, our paper lays the mathematical groundwork for future research in stochastic control of such systems, including those where dimensionality precludes analytical tractability.

 Beyond ride-hailing, our results are also relevant to other applications modeled using queueing networks with infinite-server stations.
 For example, \citet{Ata_Tongarlak_Lee_Field_2024} studies nonprofit volunteer management using a queueing network with a single-server station and multiple infinite-server stations.
 They formulate an approximating Brownian control problem but lack rigorous justifications for their approximations.
 Our results help close this gap by providing provable limit theorems in a similar setting.